fga/fga-directory/sites/all/modules/contrib/filefield_paths/README.txt

 Q. Why aren't my files in the correct folder?

-A. When you are creating or updating an entity the full values for the tokens may not yet be known by Drupal, so the FileField Paths module will upload your files to the Fields old file path temporarily and then once you save the entity and Drupal is provided with the tokens values the file will be moved to the appropriate location.
+A. When you are creating or updating an entity the full values for the tokens may not yet be known by Drupal, so the File (Field) Paths module will upload your files to the Fields old file path temporarily and then once you save the entity and Drupal is provided with the tokens values the file will be moved to the appropriate location.